dougEfresh/fireblocks-sdk-rs/docs/WorkspaceManagementApi.md

 > reset_device(id, idempotency_key)
 Resets device

-Resets mobile device for given console user, that user will need to do mobile onboarding again.  - Please note that this endpoint is available only for API keys with Admin/Non Signing Admin permissions.
+Resets mobile device for given console user, that user will need to do mobile onboarding again. - Please note that this endpoint is available only for API keys with Admin/Non Signing Admin permissions. </br>Endpoint Permission: Admin, Non-Signing Admin.

 ### Parameters